-During these times and even post-COVID, data and analytics will play a central role in purchasing and supply chain management.
-In order to make the best decisions, procurement managers will need access to the most current and up-to-date information in order to make decisions that are in the best interests of the company.
+During these times and even post-COVID, data and analytics will play a vital role in purchasing and supply chain management.
+To make the best decisions, procurement managers will need access to the most current and up-to-date information to make decisions that are in the best interests of the company.
 As the year progresses, data will be used in more advanced and predictive ways.

-We live in an ever changing tech world.
+We live in an ever-changing tech world.
 Systems are always changing and revamping.
-Ecosystems such as the procure-to-pay (P2P) systems and ProcurePort eProcurement solutions will take center stage as more and more people work from home.
+Ecosystems such as the procure-to-pay (P2P) systems and ProcurePort eProcurement solutions will take center stage as more people work from home.
 Despite teams working remotely, work can still be done in an efficient manner using these systems.

 Invest in a trusted eProcurement solution today